 International comparisons are also pretty interesting.
 The United States has adopted more physical distancing than Sweden, which has gotten lots of attention for not imposing strict lockdowns across the board.
-By contrast, physical distancing in the U.S. is lower than in Italy and the United Kingdom, both countries that have had worse outbreaks so far.
+By contrast, physical distancing in the U.S. is now slightly lower than in Italy and remains much lower than the United Kingdom, which are both countries that had worse outbreaks than the U.S.

 The United States Census is the oldest regularly recurring data-gathering exercise in the world.
 It provides invaluable information about who makes up our large, diverse country, and it helps us analyze how we’re changing over time.
 Since it won’t happen again until 2030, results from the 2020 count will have decade-long implications for how particular communities are represented in government and for how hundreds of millions of federal dollars are distributed across Massachusetts cities and towns.
 For more detail, see Boston Indicators’ report Census 2020 Explained: How It Works and What’s at Stake for Massachusetts.

 Looking at statewide response rates, however, obscures large differences within Massachusetts.
 Lower-income communities, especially those with large immigrant populations that speak a variety of different languages, have tended to have lower census response rates.
-The table below shows the 20 Massachusetts communities with the lowest self-response rates as of May 25.
-Many gateway cities, in particular, are on this list—the state defines Gateway Cities as communities with populations between 35,000 and 250,000 and with educational attainment rates and incomes lower than state averages.
 A range of socio-economic challenges contribute to these lower response rates, but this year may be especially challenging in wake of the Trump administration’s attempt (albeit unsuccessful) to add a citizenship question.
-While this question was not ultimately included, it’s quite possible that the effort itself is still having a chilling effect leading to depressed response rates, particularly in immigrant communities.
+While this question was not ultimately included, it’s quite possible that the effort itself is still having a chilling effect leading to depressed response rates.

-Perhaps most troubling is the fact that Chelsea has both the state’s single-highest coronavirus infection rate and also the lowest self-response rate.
-Chelsea’s response rate of 45.1 percent is nearly 17 percentage points below the state as a whole.
+Perhaps most troubling from this data is the fact that Chelsea has both the state’s single-highest coronavirus infection rate and also the second-lowest self-response rate (among the largest 20 percent of cities and towns).
+Chelsea’s response rate of 48.1 percent is 16 percentage points below the current state average.

-Without doing effective real-time organizing work over the coming months, there’s real risk that financial support and political representation for these lower-income communities will suffer over the coming years.
+Without doing effective real-time organizing work over these coming months, there’s real risk that federal funding and political representation for these lower-income communities will suffer over the coming years.